The easiest way to be registered as a freelancer in France is the status called micro-entrepreneur (a.k.a auto-entrepreneur).

 So first, there is no need to register if you are not about to make money.
 Also, it is not recommended to register your status at the end of the year as you will get the exemption only for a few weeks.
-If you can wait until the beginning of the year, it can be worth doing it.
+So, if you can wait until the beginning of the year, to start invoicing, it can be worth doing it.

 It can seem a good idea to anticipate your paperwork and arrive as ready as possible in France.